 4. Buy in Bulk (When Possible) 🛒

-Buying staples like rice, pasta, and oats in bulk reduces packaging waste.
-Bring your own jars or bags.
+reduce the paper packaging pollution of daily-use items like rice, pasta, and oats, etc. Bring your own jars or bags.

 5. Start Composting 🌿